Why Companies Need to Enter New Markets

 Very few products solve compelling needs across a wide range of customers.
 Such “Killer Apps” are few and far between.

-In the vast majority of cases, at best we can define a compelling need for a specific group of customers who have the same or highly similar operational context and pain.
+In the vast majority of cases, we can at best define a compelling need for a specific group of customers who have the same or highly similar operational context and pain.

 For example, “Chief Medical Officers in hospitals with 200-500 beds in California” is a well-defined market segment.
 “Healthcare CXO’s” is not.

-3. Access to decision Makers
+3. Access to Decision Makers